Ziad-Ghoraba/Producer-Consumer-Synchronization-Problem/README.md

 - `Acquire()`: Ensures a thread gains exclusive access to the critical section.
 - `Release()`: Frees the lock after the critical section is executed.

-## Notes
-This repository is part of my studies on **Operating Systems** to understand and simulate process synchronization mechanisms.

 ## Author
 Created by **Ziad Ghoraba** as part of studying **Operating Systems** concepts to simulate and understand process synchronization and critical sections.